 Google Workspace consists of a range of online applications which can increase your productivity and assist you to collaborate with others.
 Google Workspace links to your UCT user account and operates separately from any personally-managed Google accounts you may already have.
-This service, available to all staff and students, allows you to:
+This service, available to all staff and students, allows you to

 ICTS introduced quotas for all Google Drive accounts to reduce UCT’s overall Google Workspace storage.